zhimoud/rock-paper-scisor/README.md

 * Sign in your account on github.com
 * Go to https://github.com/zhimoud/rock-paper-scisors in the same browser
 * Click "Fork" button at top-right corner on the page
+* Create a new branch
-* Then you can clone the project on you local computer
+* Clone the project on you local computer
-* Work on the project
+* swicth to the newly created branch and write your code there
 * Push your work back to github to your own repository
 * Create a pull request by clicking "New pull request" on https://github.com/[your-github-username]/rock-paper-scisors

-Note:
-All the work has to be done on your own repo becasue we want to keep this repo clean.